 - Expand your focus – During an emergency exam, ER doctors will often make note of dental disease or obesity, but their main focus is on the emergency at hand.
 GP doctors must take note of and address ALL the issues, even though some may need to be resolved at a follow up visit.

-- Sharpen your technical skills – ER doctors usually rely heavily on their support staff to keep things moving: blood draws, catheter placement, administering treatments, etc. In GP practice, veterinarians often tackle some of those tasks themselves, so make sure to refine these skills before making the switch.
+- Sharpen your technical skills – ER doctors usually rely heavily on their support staff to keep things moving: blood draws, catheter placement, administering treatments, etc. Veterinary practitioners often tackle some of those tasks themselves, so make sure to refine these skills before making the switch.

 - Expect more diverse cases – As stated above, GP doctors will need to manage cases long term compared to ER docs.
 You should expect to see more mass evaluations (lipomas and MCTs), dental evaluations, chronic management of endocrine diseases, behavior issues, obesity and OA, dermatitis, and chronic otitis, to name a few.
 But don’t worry, there is a lot of overlap between ER and GP medicine.